ben2117/ben2117.github.io/_posts/2021-04-15-recaptcha-3-spa-and-core-api.md

 ### The model

-our enquiry model that with the fields we expect from the form
+our enquiry model with the fields we expect from the form
 ```c#
 public class Enquiry
 {